 There’s a decision-making loop called Observe, Orient, Decide, Act (OODA.)
 Its key steps are:

 Since 2010, the municipal governments of Portland, Seattle, San Francisco, and Vancouver BC have observed problems and have ACTED.
-The primary action taken from 2010 to now, was often to spin up Progressive programs and enact Progressive policies by law.
+The primary action taken from 2010 to 2023, has been to spin up Progressive programs and enact Progressive regulations.

-More than a decade into it, we’ve spent hundreds of millions of dollars.
+More than a decade into it, we can and should measure outcomes.
+We’ve spent hundreds of millions of dollars.
 We’ve altered city ordinances, laws and regulations.
 We’ve elected far more Progressive municipal court judges and prosecutors.
 We’ve raised taxes considerably.
 We’ve implemented well-intentioned policies like Harm Reduction, Needle Exchange/Giveaway, Housing First, Diversion from Incarceration, Decriminalization, we’ve loosened Encampment Enforcement laws, loosened Police Pursuit laws, and much more.

-And yet, at a high-level, disorder is increasing.
-Across the west coast, homelessness, overdoses, encampment fires, homicides, car thefts and more — are all going in the wrong direction.
+At a high-level, in West Coast cities enacting these policies, disorder increased from 2010-2023.
+Across the west coast, homelessness, overdoses, encampment fires, homicides, retail theft, car thefts and more “livability measures” — all went in the wrong direction.
 In some cities, dramatically so.

-If you’re not focused on observing, publishing and evaluating clear empirical outcomes for all stakeholders, after years of actually trying some of the things you’ve wanted, I think it’s reasonable to conclude that you don’t actually care about improving them.
+If you are not focused on observing, publishing and evaluating clear empirical outcomes for all stakeholders, after years of actually trying some of the things you’ve wanted, I think it’s reasonable to conclude that you don’t actually care about improving them.

 It is COMPLETELY FINE to report outcomes, and acknowledge they aren’t working as we’d all hoped.
 That’s part of sound government.
 But you’re not even doing that.
 You’re way too focused on shaming people for not blindly hopping aboard.
 You’re repeatedly labeling programs “evidence-based,” yet not actually citing what empirical (i.e., real-world, not lab-modeled or predicted) evidence you’re speaking of.
 It’s like you hope no one ever asks.